evanconway/pixelmove/README.md

 ![Line Type](https://github.com/AceOfHeart5/pixelmove/blob/main/example%20gifs/pixelmove_type_line.gif)

 Smooth type movement is more fluid and responsive.
 This is closer to the results of just rounding the real x, y position.
-Because of this, it produces clean lines along the cardinal directions.
+Because of this, it produces clean lines along the cardinal directions but reintroduces stairsteps on other angles.
 This type works well for platformers.

 ![Smooth Type](https://github.com/AceOfHeart5/pixelmove/blob/main/example%20gifs/pixelmove_type_smooth.gif)